AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Knowledge Agglomeration

 Let $f\left(x|\Theta_0^{}\right)$ be the student vision encoder with parameters $\Theta_0$, and $y_i^{s}=h_i^{(s)}(x'|\Theta_i^{(s)})$ be the learned student head matching teacher summary features $z_i^{(s)}=t_i^{(s)}\left(x|\Phi_i\right)$ with student adaptor parameters $\Theta_i^{(s)}$ and teacher parameters $\Phi_i$.

 We found empirically that cosine distance loss produced better models compared to L1, MSE, Smooth-L1 \cite{girshick2015fast}.

-We found that additionally supervising the spatial features of the model by matching the teacher was not only important for downstream dense tasks, it also improved the holistic quality of our model.
+Additionally, supervising the spatial features of the model by matching the teacher was not only important for downstream dense tasks, but also improved the holistic quality of our model.

 For matching the spatial features, we employ a combination of cosine similarity and smooth L1.
-Similar to equation~\eqref{eq:summary_loss} where we found that cosine similarity produced the best results, we found the same to be true for the spatial features, however, since we want to allow our student model to be a drop-in replacement in the teacher frameworks, it's also important that we match the magnitude of the teacher vectors, and so we introduce smooth L1.
+Similar to equation~\eqref{eq:summary_loss} where we found that cosine similarity produced the best results, we found the same to be true for the spatial features.
+However, we want to allow our student model to be a drop-in replacement in the teacher frameworks, thus it's important that we match the magnitude of the teacher vectors, and so we include smooth L1.
 In \eqref{eq:feature_distillation} we show the formulation of this loss.
-Let $h_i^{(v)}(x'|\Theta_i^{(v)})$ be the learned student head for matching teacher feature vectors, and corresponding $t_i^{(v)}(x|\Phi_i^{(v}))$ be the teacher feature vectors, with $x' = f(x|\Theta_0)$, then the spatial feature loss is:
+Let $h_i^{(v)}(x'|\Theta_i^{(v)})$ be the learned student head for matching teacher feature vectors, and corresponding $t_i^{(v)}(x|\Phi_i^{(v)})$ be the teacher feature vectors, with $x' = f(x|\Theta_0)$, then the spatial feature loss is:

 We choose $\alpha = 0.9$ and $\beta = 0.1$ to mostly rely on the empirically better cosine distance, but to also match vector magnitudes.